PoetikDragon/doctrine-data-fixture/README.md

 ];
 ```

-Each group is a [Zend ServiceManager](http://framework.zend.com/manual/current/en/in-depth-guide/services-and-servicemanager.html) configuration.
+Each group is a [Laminas ServiceManager](https://docs.laminas.dev/laminas-servicemanager/) configuration.
 This allows complete dependency injection control of your fixtures.

 Listing Fixtures